better-auth/better-auth/README.md

 [![npm](https://img.shields.io/npm/dm/better-auth)](https://www.npmjs.com/package/better-auth)
 [![GitHub stars](https://img.shields.io/github/stars/better-auth/better-auth)](https://github.com/better-auth/better-auth/stargazers)

+> [!IMPORTANT]
 > **Note:** 🚧 This project is currently in beta.
 Features and APIs may change.

 ## About the Project

 ### Why Better Auth?

-> Auth feels like a partially solved problem in the ecosystem.
-Existing open-source libraries often require a lot of additional code for anything beyond a simple login.
-Third-party services, while convenient, comes with their own set of problems.
-And obviously, these services aren't free and can get really expensive.
+Auth is a partly solved problem.
+Open-source libraries often need extra code for anything beyond basic login, while third-party services, though convenient, bring their own challenges—and can get expensive fast.

-> Better auth is born out of these frustrations.
-It aims to provides a comprehensive authentication library from the core accompanied by a growings plugin ecosystem, that allows you to add many auth related features in short amount of time.
+Better Auth was built to tackle these frustrations.
+It offers a robust core authentication library, supported by a growing plugin ecosystem, allowing you to quickly add advanced auth features with minimal effort.

 ### Goals